SpriteLink/NIPAP/README.rst

  * Easy to use (and pretty) web interface (in turn utilizing the XML-RPC interface)
  * Flexible authentication using SQLite and/or LDAP

+Check out the webpage for information, screenshots and more: http://SpriteLink.github.com/NIPAP

 License
 -------
 X11 / MIT